 Here’s the problem: the posts you need aren’t searchable on demand.
 Reddit’s search is terrible.
 Google’s Reddit indexing is inconsistent.
 The posts you want appear and age out in 2-3 hours.
 Manual searching doesn’t scale.

 Not every Reddit post is a lead.
 Most aren’t.
-High-intent posts have specific signals:
+High-intent posts have specific signals that distinguish active buyers from passive readers.

 Direct signals (score: 70+)